 Our graduate students perform internships and are employed at:

 - Immigration and Customs Enforcement (ICE), Homeland Security Investigations (HSI)

 - Boston Regional Intelligence Center (BRIC)

 - Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF)

 - Commonwealth of Massachusetts, Department of Children and Families (DCF)

 - Essex County Sheriff’s Department, Essex County Correctional Facility

-For more information on the Master of Science in Criminology and Criminal Justice, contact the Office of Graduate Studies at email@example.com or 978-837-3563.
+For more information on the Master of Science in Criminology and Criminal Justice, contact the Office of Graduate Admission at email@example.com or 978-837-3563.